 Serving Ideas

-- I love toast of any kind with soup.
-Try this Chicken Sausage Tortellini Soup, this easy & creamy non-dairy Pumpkin Soup, a chunky, delicious Corn Chowder, or this warm and tasty Creamy Chicken Enchilada Soup Recipe that’s made in a slow cooker.
-Serve these Goat Cheese Toasts with Cranberry and maybe a tray of these easy Crunchy Crab Sushi Rolls too.
+- I love a toasty crostini with a steaming cup of soup.
+You could serve this Chicken Sausage Tortellini Soup, or this easy & creamy non-dairy Pumpkin Soup, a chunky, delicious Corn Chowder, or this warm and tasty Creamy Chicken Enchilada Soup Recipe that’s made in a slow cooker.

 Frequently Asked Questions